jauntin/.github/.github/ISSUE_TEMPLATE/enhancement.md

 ## Definition of Ready

 - [ ] Reviewed by engineering
+- [ ] Tasks or subissues are provided
 - [ ] Doesn't have unmet dependencies
 - [ ] Description is clear and concise
 - [ ] Acceptance criteria is provided and clear